benaryorg/ssh-import-id/README.md

 The script should accept the identity username for the service it connects to, and output lines in the same format as an ~/.ssh/authorized\_keys file.

 If you do develop such a handler, I recommend that you connect to the service with SSL/TLS, and require a valid certificate and matching hostname.
-Use Requests.get(url, verify=True), for example.
+Use `requests.get(url, verify=True)`, for example.

 Credits
 -------